EARLY SPOTS PROGRAM

 The Early SPOTS program takes place over two semesters.

-- Team player.
+- Team player

-- Travel/professional development support.
+- Travel/Professional development support

-- Collaboration with community-based early-intervention services.
+- Collaboration with community-based early intervention services

-- Work with families and young children.
+- Work directly with families and young children

-- Opportunities to network with prospective employers.
+- Opportunities to network with prospective employers

-1. Participate in the offsite Summer Orientation
+- Participate in the offsite Summer Orientation

-- Four-day, three-night Early SPOTS orientation at Amicalola Falls State Park & Lodge to meet the faculty and your fellow scholars
+- Four-day, three-night Early SPOTS orientation at Amicalola Falls State Park & Lodge to meet the faculty and your fellow scholars.

-- All expenses paid for Scholars
+- All expenses paid for scholars

-2. Enroll in three Early SPOTS courses
+- Enroll in three Early SPOTS courses

-- 8240 Family-Centered Care in Early Childhood Systems
+- 8240 Family Centered Care in Early Childhood Systems

 - 8340 Evidence-based Practice for Early Childhood Interventions

-3. Participate in the Early Intervention Professional Learning Community
+- Participate in the Early Intervention Professional Learning Community

-4. Complete the two-year Service Obligation post-graduation
+- Complete the two-year Service Obligation post-graduation**

 Early SPOTS Faculty